Kristal-Astro

 Kristal Astro (Jawi: كريستل استرو) was a sole operator of Brunei's multi-channel pay-TV service.
-It was officially launched on January 24, 2000.
-The company is a joint-venture between Kristal Sdn Bhd and Malaysia's MEASAT Broadcast Network Systems Sdn Bhd, a subsidiary of Astro Malaysia Holdings Berhad.
+It was officially launched on 24 January 2000.
+The company is a joint-venture between Kristal Sdn.
+Bhd. and Malaysia's MEASAT Broadcast Network Systems Sdn.
+Bhd., a subsidiary of Astro Malaysia Holdings Berhad.

-All channels are customized to ensure that all programs adhere to Brunei's religious, cultural, and social values.
+All channels are censored to ensure that all programs adhere to Brunei's religious, cultural, and social values.
 Subscribers will also have access to pay-per-view services, as well as a wide range of interactive services, such as home banking, home shopping, and distance learning.

-Subscribers receive the satellite service using the state-of-the-art Digital Multimedia System (DMS), the same system introduced by Astro in Malaysia.
+Subscribers receive the satellite service using the Digital Multimedia System (DMS), the same system introduced by Astro in Malaysia.
+The channel line-up was the same as the Malaysian parent, but without the Malaysian terrestrial channels.